 Flowers that are especially nectar-rich feature big bloom clusters like the following:

 These big, open nectar sources are easily accessible to butterflies’ proboscises.
-Different species of butterflies are able to feed better off of different flowers, though, so plant a variety of nectar plants for butterflies of many varieties.
+Different species of butterflies are able to feed better off of different flowers though, so plant a variety of nectar plants for butterflies of many varieties.

 Host Plants for Butterflies

 Host plants for butterflies are not essential, but they’re a great idea.
 Plant some milkweed, aster, and rose mallow to create a space for mother butterflies to lay their eggs and baby caterpillars to feed.
-These plants might not be much to look at, but they will encourage much more butterfly activity and might just allow you to witness the making of a chrysalis and emergence of a new butterfly or two.
+These plants might not be much to look at, but they will encourage much more butterfly activity and might just allow you to witness the making of a chrysalis and the emergence of a new butterfly or two.

 Tips for Creating Butterfly Container Gardens

-Butterflies love sun, so you should make a butterfly container garden in an area that receives at least six hours of sun a day.
+Butterflies love the sun, so you should make a butterfly container garden in an area that receives at least six hours of sun a day.
 They have a hard time battling wind though, so make sure your sunny place is protected.
 Give them a flat, light-colored surface, like a stone, where they can bask in the sun.